Wonder why human translation services will continue to be needed in the age of artificial intelligence and machine learning? Here is a good analogy…

-To prove my point, take an online book in a foreign language in a subject that you care much about and run it by the best machine translation engine and let me know if you do take the time to read and enjoy it.
+To prove my point, take an online book in a foreign language in a subject that you care much about and run it by the best machine translation engine.
+Do let me know after how far you get into the book before giving up on it.
 My guess is that you will put it down after only reading the first few pages.
 Style, elegance, harmony, character, personality, spirit, soul, vitality and passion will continue to matter as long as human beings do the reading!
 Do you think a machine will ever be able to capture or depict that like humans can?

 Despite the huge success of the quartz watch and its hands-down more precise performance, today most Swiss hand-made mechanical watch makers still flourish.
-I own three mechanical watches and only one quartz watch.
-I wear my mechanical watches everywhere except when I am engaged in sports activities−and that is mainly to protect them!
+I own three mechanical watches, one digital watch and only one quartz watch.
+I wear my mechanical watches everywhere except when I am exercising.
+And that is mainly to protect them!